MakeshiftCereal/MakeshiftCereal/README.md

 - I’m @MakeshiftCereal
 - I like making programs and applications
-- Im learning Python and I plan on learning C#
+- Im learning Python and I plan on learning C#, Rust, and maybe C
 - 📫 How to reach me ... no

 <!---